cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-discourse-on-vagrant.md

 #### Provisioning discourse within the LXC container

 As next step we're ready to provision discourse within the LXC container.
-For that we have to change into the the `10-community-discourse` directory
+For that we have to change into the `10-community-discourse` directory:
-first:

     > cd 10-community-discourse

-Before we can start with the privisioning we have to again install some ansible pre-requisites first:
+and we have to install some ansible pre-requisites:

     > ansible-galaxy install -r requirements.yml